grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Hemi," she called up to the control room, "shut her down again.
 Let's make a hole in the water."

-The electric motor died away leaving the _Prospect_ completely silent.
+The electric motors faded off leaving the _Prospect_ completely silent.
 Hemi came down from the control room and ran his light over the chart, and immediately understood.
 "We weren't going to make it outside their search area in time, so instead we'll hide in the middle of it, eh?"

 "Could be a stupid move."
 Percy replied.
 "Nothing preventing them from fucking taking on a zigzag course all of a sudden."